What is EndNote?

 - Using EndNote online requires a dedicated registration - Go to the "Getting Started" tab for registration instructions

-- RIT affiliated users can sign up for EndNote online and take advantage of a full complement of citation styles via RIT's Web of Knowledge subscription
+- RIT affiliated users can sign up for EndNote online and take advantage of a full complement of citation styles via RIT's Web of Science subscription

 - If you still wish to use EndNote after your affiliation with RIT ends, you can continue to use EndNote Basic - but you'll be limited to only 20 preloaded citation styles.
 If you still require other citation styles after leaving RIT, you will have to purchase the full desktop version